6433 Hollywood Blvd. Los Angeles, CA 90028 | map |

 A basement plan with Hollywood Blvd. at the bottom and Wilcox Ave. along the left edge.
 Many thanks to April Clemmer for sharing

 this from her collection.
-The plan reflects
+Visit her

-blog, an
+blog,

-Instagram and a
+Instagram and

 Facebook page.
+The plan reflects

 The